-As the snow continues to melt and the weather turns warmer, families are anxious to get outside more and more.
 One great way to explore the great outdoors, connect with nature and spend quality time together as a family is to go on a nature walk.
 If you aren’t sure where to go for a walk, other than around your neighbourhood block, don’t worry; we’ve got you covered.
 Here are some favourite nature trails and areas to enjoy green spaces and trails in the Ottawa area.
-So, make plans to head out this weekend—you won’t regret it!
+So, make plans to head outside—you won’t regret it!

 This gem in Ottawa’s East End is a conservation area that is the second largest bog in Southern Ontario (and the largest in the Nation’s Captial region).
 You’ll love letting the kids explore the area, especially as everyone takes a leisurely walk along the 1.2 km boardwalk in addition to 20 km of other trails.
 Depending on the time of year, you can hike the trails, snowshoe or cross country ski on the trails.
 There is free parking, picnic areas and the boardwalk is accessible.